-If the partners in a California Divorce have acquired property during the marriage and before their separation date, then the property is usually subject to the community property laws in the state.
+If husband and wife, in a California Divorce, have acquired property during the marriage and before their separation date, then the property is usually subject to community property laws.

 The term ‘property‘ means: